gezpage/mysql-load-monitor/README.md

 desperate times so you are prepared for calls from people that cannot access your application or website!

+## Compatibility

+Will work on PHP 5.2 and above, and requires PDO for MySQL access.
+Intended to be used with the Linux crontab.

 ## Configuration

 Copy mysql_load_check_config.dist to mysql_load_check_config.php and